Cloud cost management

 Controlling costs

 With larger amounts of data, it can be very costly to move data between cloud regions or out of cloud.
-Workbench will help with this by creating resources such as buckets and cloud environments in your workspace’s default region.
+Workbench will help with this by creating resources such as buckets and apps in your workspace's default region.
 But before transferring large amounts of data (or small amounts repeatedly) between a bucket and a cloud virtual machine, it is a good practice to ensure you know what region those cloud resources are in.

 Tip